State Fairgrounds, Raleigh NC - 10am - 5pm, Saturday Dec. 2nd, 2023

-The event features cultural exhibits and demonstrations, Scandinavian folk dance performances, live Scandinavian music and other entertainment.
+The event features Scandinavian folk dancing, live Scandinavian music and other entertainment.
 Traditional and modern handicrafts, an array of homemade Scandinavian food and extensive Scandinavian imports will be for sale.
 In addition, the Scandinavian Christmas Fair will present a colorful “fashion” show of authentic folk costumes from many regions of Sweden, Norway, Denmark and Finland.

 Why Scandinavians celebrate an Italian saint

 The tradition of the Lucia procession began in Sweden over a hundred years ago but has its roots in the ancient celebration of Saint Lucia, an early Christian martyr and a patron saint of virgins.
 The original Lucia was a 4th century maiden from Syracuse, Italy, who was blinded, then slain by Roman soldiers on December 13.
 Before the adoption of the Julian calendar in the 1300s, December 13 marked the winter solstice, the shortest day of the year.
 The Lucia story survived the Protestant Reformation and the calendar reform, which brought the solstice to December 23.

 Because her name means “light” and her martyrdom occurred

 at the winter solstice, Scandinavians associate Lucia with light and the